-It only took Germany two hours to occupy Denmark.
-The Danish military did not stand a chance against the German army, and Christian X (the Danish king) thought it was best to surrender than to sacrifice thousands of Danish lives in a war he would eventually lose.
+It only Germany only two hours to occupy Denmark.
+The Danish military didn’t stand a chance against the German army, and Christian X (the Danish king) thought it best to surrender, rather than sacrifice thousands of Danish lives in a war he would eventually lose.

 Many Danes continued to resist in small ways.
-They paraded behind Christian X during his daily tour of Copenhagen to demonstrate that they still recognized their king, not the newly established German government.
+They paraded behind Christian X during his daily tour of Copenhagen to demonstrate that they still recognized him as their ruler, and not the newly established German government.
 Before the war began, Christian X was not a particularly popular king.
 But, during and after WWII, his popularity grew as he became a symbol of national pride.
-Danes also resisted German occupation by, “being cold to the German soldiers” and, “talking about the Germans behind their backs” — pretty wimpy resistance if you ask me.
-Danish children found their own means of resistance by carrying around a piece of paper that showed four pigs and asking, “Where is the fifth pig?”
-When the paper was folded a certain way, the pictures of the pigs formed Hitler’s face, suggesting that he was the fifth pig.
+According to my tour guide at the Danish Resistance Museum, Danes also resisted German occupation by, “being cold to the German soldiers” and, “talking about the Germans behind their backs” — pretty wimpy resistance if you ask me.
+Danish children found their own means of resistance as well.
+Many carried around a piece of paper showing four pigs.
+They’d ask, “Where is the fifth pig?”
+After folding the paper in a certain way, the pictures of the four pigs formed Hitler’s face.

 There were only about 8,000 Jews living in Denmark before German occupation.
-As many have heard, the night before Jews in Denmark were supposed to be deported to concentration camps, these deportation plans information was leaked.
-That night, Denmark was able to save most of its Jewish population by transporting them to Sweden (a neutral country) in boats.
+As many may know, the night before Danish Jews were supposed to be deported to concentration camps, someone leaked information about these deportation plans.
+That night, Danes saved most of their Jewish population from deportation by transporting them to Sweden (a neutral country) in boats.
 In fact, 99% of Jewish Danes survived the Holocaust.
-Many suspect that a German diplomat leaked these plans for Jewish deportation to members of the Danish government.
+But who leaked this information to the (formally null) Danish government?
+Many suspect it was a German diplomat.
 Why?
 By this point, it was clear that Germany would not win the war.
-Accordingly, many suspect that the German diplomat leaked this information so that he would have better standing and a defense when examined upon Germany’s defeat.
+Accordingly, many suspect that the German diplomat leaked this information so that he would have a better standing and a defense when tried upon Germany’s defeat.

 As the war came to a close, was unclear which country — England or the Soviet Union — would liberate Denmark from German control.
 England actually sent a letter to the Soviet government, asking for permission to liberate Bornholm (one of Denmark’s eastern islands).
-However, Soviet forces ignored the letter and occupied Bornholm, and then responded to English forces with a letter essentially said, “Whoops!
+However, Soviet forces ignored the letter and occupied Bornholm, and then responded to English forces with a letter that essentially said, “Whoops!
 Too late.”
 Soviet forces occupied Bornholm for over a year while English forces liberated the rest of Denmark.
 As a result, different parts of Denmark had markedly different liberation experiences.